eSIM Kazakhstan: Best Plans, Providers & Setup Guide (2026)

 Verdict.
 Choose Airalo if you value convenience and will use under 10 GB.
 Choose a local SIM if you are staying 2+ weeks, need a local number for bookings, or want maximum value.

-Alternatives to eSIM
+Alternatives to eSIM and Local SIM

 Pocket WiFi Rental